• Skip to primary navigation

 Cookie batter in a glass bowl.

-While madeleine batter is resting, preheat the oven to 375°F.
+While the Madeleine batter is resting, preheat the oven to 375°F.

 Step 7.
 Prepare the madeleine pan or mini muffin pan by using a pastry brush to brush the melted butter into each section.
 Dust with flour, then tap the pan upside down to remove the excess flour.

 Step 8.
-Once batter has rested, scoop a heaping tablespoon into each well.
+Once the batter has rested, scoop a heaping tbsp into each well.
 It will level out as it bakes.

 Batter in a madeleine pan.